 The Paper Fig Foundation and the Coronavirus

-We at the Paper Fig Foundation are committed to taking this pandemic very seriously.
-Our team has put preventative measures in place: handwashing facilities at the entrance to each of our buildings, gloves on every patient that visits the health center, and an isolation area in the medical compound where patients can wait if they are presenting symptoms of Coronavirus, before being transferred to a hospital.
+We at the Paper Fig Foundation continue to take this pandemic very seriously.
+We've set up handwashing stations at the health center, the water tap, and at the entrance of the Skills Training center, even though it is currently closed.
+These handwashing stations are vital to the community, where running water is not readily available.
+At the health center, we have stocked up on gloves and gear, and are assessing every patient that visits the health center for Coronavirus symptoms.
+We've set up an isolation area in the medical compound where patients can wait if they are presenting symptoms of Coronavirus, before being transferred to a hospital.
 We are also increasing our community outreach, educating the public about Coronavirus and encouraging frequent hand washing and limiting handshakes and hugging.

 Please continue to check in here on our web site or on our social media channels on Instagram and Facebook to stay up to date on how East Africa is responding to the Coronavirus situation, and how the Paper Fig community is managing the impact.